linkcd/blog-hexo/source/_posts/Data-integrity-and-data-lineage-by-using-IOTA.md

 ### Step D. Data source publish information of the channel ###
 Data source publish (on web site or equivalent) the following information for anyone who wants to verify the integrity:
 1. Root address of the MAM channel (NOT the private seed!)
-2. Used format: Standard or lightweight
-3. Used hash function: SHA512 or SHA-3 or others (if it is using Standard format)

 ### Step E. Data consumer to verify the integrity ###
 If a data consumer would like to verify the data he/she got from the data source is not tampered, the consumer can:
-1. Obtain the MAM channel root address of the data source, selected format (Standard or Lightweight) and selected hash algorithm if any.
+1. Obtain the MAM channel root address of the data source
+2. read the "wayOfProof" to understand how to check the "valueOfProof" field.
+For example:
-2. If it is using Lightweight format, then simply compare the data values.
+	- if "wayOfProof" is "copy of original data", then simply compare the value from tangle and value from received package.
-3. If it is using Standard format, then data consumer follows the hash algorithm to re-compute the hash of the data package he/she got, then compare it with the hash value from the MAM channel.
+	- if "wayOfProof" is "SHA256("file075.csv"+":"+filecontent.string())", the perform the same hash locally, the compare the result with the value from "valueOfProof"

 ## Overview of data integrity workflow ##
 {% asset_img "Workflow.png" "Click to enlarge the workflow of data integrity" %}